 “So where’s your boyfriend tonight?”

-I laughed, and for the first time it was alright.
+I laugh, and for the first time it’s alright.

 “I just caught him fucking a girl we both like.”